ykzhang112233/GLEAM-X-pipeline/README.md

 ### drift_night_coadd.sh
 Task to combined night long mosaics that have already been processed using `drift_mosaic.sh`.

-Unlike most tasks, which operate on either a singule obsid or a list of obsids specified in a text file, this task requires a list of directories that contain the outputs of `drift_mosaic.sh`/`mosaic.tmpl` to be specified.
+Unlike most tasks, which operate on either a single obsid or a list of obsids specified in a text file, this task requires a list of directories that contain the outputs of `drift_mosaic.sh`/`mosaic.tmpl` to be specified.
 Internally to `drift_night_coadd.sh`, a job-array of length 25 is formed to attempt to add each sub-band and wide-band image together.
 The submitted work script attempts to ignore the component of the filename corresponding to each of the night-line mosaic names.

 Usage:
 ```